 The battlefields will host the war scenarios, as well as rapier melees, archery combat and a host of other exciting things while the list field will be used for events such as fighter auction.

-The format for this year’s Rose Tournament is a Pas d’Armes for teams of 3.
+The format for last year’s Rose Tournament was a Pas d’Armes for teams of 3.
 The field will be held by Rose teams and we welcome (and need) challengers to form teams of three and join us in the name of courtesy, comradery and charity.
 If you can’t form a team before hand, you can form teams on the day; please grab two buddies and join us on the field!

 Barony of Origin: Noble combatants prepare your sword and declare your origins!
 Sure you may well call them friend today, but now exult in the glory of crushing those pretenders in the name of your Barony of Origin!